neroden/timetable_kit/timetable_kit/README.rst

 * compare.py can be used to check services on different dates for changes.
 These are intended as utilities for designing your tt-spec files.

+If you want to add additional templates, icons, or fonts, put them in ~/.local/share/timetable_kit/[templates, icons, fonts]

 NOTES contains various notes on things learned, work in progress, etc.
 TODO is my to-do list.